 • Facilitate power and signal transmission between the layers.
 PCB components should be routed on a single plane whenever you do not want to use a via.
 More importantly, the surface-mounted components in a multi-layered PCB make it difficult to route the parts on a single plane.

 When using vias in a PCB, it is essential to consider the tips below;

 • When designing PCBs, it is necessary to employ maximum via structures.

-• When stack between staggered and stacked vias, consider staggered vias as stacked vias must be filled.
+• When stacking between staggered and stacked vias, consider staggering vias as stacked vias must be filled.

 • Reduce the aspect ratio as much as possible to attain an outstanding efficiency of signals and electrical performance.
 Moreover, minimize the EMI, noise, and crosstalk.

 It is advisable to use smaller vias as they;

 • Allow you to build a quality HDI board by reducing the inductance and capacitance of a stray.

 • Fill via-in-pads every time, except when they are inside thermal pads.

 • Always remember that the pad matrix where the BGA is fixed may contain blind or through-hole vias.
 When knowing this, make sure you planar and fill the vias to shun solder joints compromising.